Prepaid vs Secured Credit Cards in Canada: Which One Actually Builds Credit?

 How to Build Credit Faster with a Secured Card

-1. Pay your full balance every month
+Pay your full balance every month

 This is the single most important habit.
 Payment history makes up 35% of your credit score.
 Even one missed payment can set you back months.
 Set up automatic payments for at least the minimum, then manually pay the full balance before the due date to avoid interest charges.

-2. Keep your utilization below 30%
+Keep your utilization below 30%

-Credit utilization — how much of your limit you’re using — accounts for about 30% of your score.
-On a $200 limit, try to keep your balance below $60.
+Credit utilization accounts for about 30% of your score.
+On a $200 limit, keep your balance below $60.
 On a $500 limit, stay under $150.
-The lower, the better.
+Start with $200 and spend $150/month, and you’re at 75% utilization even if you pay it off.
+Depositing $500 gives you breathing room.

-3. Use the card for small recurring purchases
+Use the card for small recurring purchases

-4. Don’t apply for multiple cards at once
+Don’t apply for multiple cards at once

-5. Don’t cancel the card when you’re ready to move on
+Don’t cancel the card when you’re ready to move on

 Credit history length is a factor in your score.
-When you graduate to an unsecured card, consider keeping the secured card open with a small recurring charge on it — even a $5 subscription.
+When you graduate to an unsecured card, consider keeping the secured card open with a small recurring charge — even a $5 subscription.
 Your deposit will be refunded when you eventually close it, but keeping the account open protects your credit age.

 Real-World Example: Rebuilding from a 520 Score